sahil2609/DA623-Application-of-PCA-for-Color-Images/README.md

 ## Overview

 Principal Component Analysis (PCA) is a dimensionality reduction technique commonly used in image processing.
 It aims to reduce the complexity of image data while retaining important visual information.
-In this project, we apply PCA specifically to colored images to explore its effectiveness in compression and visualization.
+In this project, we apply PCA to colored images to explore its effectiveness in compression and visualization.

 ## Contents